Tailor81/Portfolio/README.md

-# Aobakwe Mpatane | Portfo responsive portfolio website for Aobakwe Mpatane, showcasing skills, projects, and CV.
+# Portfolio website for Aobakwe Mpatane, showcasing skills, projects, and CV.
 Built with vanilla HTML, CSS, and JavaScript—no frameworks required.

 Hosted live on **Vercel** for fast, global access.